Joey Albert

-Joey Albert (born March 19, 1960) is a Filipino singer, songwriter and lyricist.
+Maria Josefina Albert (born March 19, 1960) is a Filipino singer, songwriter, and lyricist.
 An alumna of St. Theresa's College Manila and Assumption College San Lorenzo, she began her professional singing career in 1981.
-In 1982, she was proclaimed winner of the Dream Girl Filipina contest on The Party, a television program hosted by Ariel Ureta over the now defunct Banahaw Broadcasting Corporation (now known today as A2Z 11 & formerly known as ABS-CBN 2).
+In 1982, she was proclaimed winner of the Dream Girl Filipina contest on The Party, a television program hosted by Ariel Ureta over the now-defunct Banahaw Broadcasting Corporation (now known today as A2Z 11 & formerly known as ABS-CBN 2).
 Albert became a member of The New Minstrels (3rd Generation), a popular Philippine show band during the 1970s and the 1980s.
 Apart from Albert, The New Minstrels also produced many other outstanding Filipino musical artists.